THE ANATOMY MUSEUM

 In 1796, Bonaparte visited La Specola and expressed

-wish to obtain copies of certain
+wish to obtain a copy of certain

 works for French medical schools.

-Initially intended to be sent to Paris,
+Originally intended to be sent to Paris,

 it was ultimately Montpellier that obtained